jlhg/docker-megacmd/README.md

 docker compose up -d
 ```

 Run mega commands by `docker compose exec`.
-For examples:
+For example:

 Logs into a MEGA account: